yxbh/Project-Forecast/README.md

 A MSVC2015 target is provided under the `src/build-targets/VS2015` directory.
 The VC solution should compile out of the box.

 ### OSX (QtCreator/qmake)
-A QtCreator(QMake) project file is provided under the `src/build-targets/QtCreator/ProjectForecast` directory.
+A QtCreator(QMake) project file is provided in the repo under the `src/build-targets/QtCreator/ProjectForecast` directory.
-Before building, run the \*.dmg files under the `/src/lib/libs-osx` directory and copy the \*.framework files to the `/Library/Frameworks` directory on your OSX machine.
+Before building, run the \*.dmg files under the `src/lib/libs-osx` directory in the repo and copy the \*.framework files to the `/Library/Frameworks` directory on your OSX machine.
 You should then be able to open .pro file in QtCreator, run qmake and build the project.

 ## Unit Tests